t-d-k/LibreCrypt/docs/technical_details__build_notes.md

     3. Ensure that the correct path to each component is added to your Delphi environment ("Tools | Environment Options...", "Library" tab)

     Note: Some components in this package are forms containing others in the same package.
 So, if you open a form in the package before installing it, you may see a message saying 'Field X does not have a corresponding component.
 Remove the declaration?'.
 If you do, click 'Cancel', clicking 'yes' will result in the component being deleted from the '.pas' file.
-  2. Add the path to the modified Delphi files included in SDeanComponents to fix various bugs relating to Delphi's Windows Vista support to the top of Delphi's standard library paths.
-(This step probably isn't needed with Delphi XE2, and shouldn't be carried out with versions of Delphi older tha nDelpi 7, which will have different source)
-  3. Open the DoxBox Explorer project ("FreeOTFEExplorer.dpr")
+  3. Open the DoxBox Explorer project ("DoxBoxExplorer.dproj" under .\src\PC\gui\explorer)
   3. If you have the dxgettext software installed (see above), ensure that the compiler directive "\_DXGETTEXT" is set.
 Otherwise, make sure that this compiler directive is _not_ set.
   4 Build the application.
-  You should now find a file called "DoxBox.exe" in the directory above the "src" directory You have now successfully built the GUI frontend!
+  You should now find a file called "DoxBoxExplorer.exe" in the directory above the "src" directory

+You have now successfully built the GUI frontend

 ##### compiler directives